 Design of CHEC-S

-Work carried out with the UK INFIERI team demonstrated that, while CHEC-M has been a valuable exercise for development of the camera electronics and software, silicon photomultipliers offer a more robust and higher efficiency solution for the camera’s sensors, so a second SiPM-based prototype of the camera, CHEC-S, is being designed and constructed.
+Work carried out with the UK INFIERI team demonstrated that, while CHEC-M has been a valuable exercise for development of the camera electronics and software, silicon photomultipliers (SiPMs) offer a more robust and higher efficiency solution for the camera’s sensors, so a second SiPM-based prototype of the camera, CHEC-S, is being designed and constructed.
 The use of different sensors has required that some modifications be made to the camera body design shown in the interim report.
 The first of these is driven by the necessity to stabilize the temperature of the SiPMs.
 Cooling channels have therefore been added to the aluminium focal plane structure used to support the sensors.
 The development of this design was done in Leicester.
-Holes are gun-drilled through the aluminium along the centre of what will become the ribs between the senors before the rest of the structure, including the channels at the edge of the structure, is machined.
+Holes are gun-drilled through the aluminium along the centre of what will become the ribs between the sensors before the rest of thefocal plane, including the channels at the edge of the structure, is machined.
 The design of the focal plane structure is shown in Figure 1.2.3.